-- 1. Proper air flow and duct connections. - Sufficient space for cabinet, including access clearances. - 3.
-Suitable mounting supports. - Adequate drain, hot water and electrical facilities.
+- 1. Proper air flow and duct connections. - 2.
+Sufficient space for cabinet, including access clearances. - 3.
+Suitable mounting supports. - Adequate drain, water and electrical facilities.

 Air Flow Requirements.
-The PRECIPITRON unit is sized to clean a specified quantity of air (cfm) with an effective efficiency of 90%.
+The PRECIPITRON unit is sized to clean a specified quantity of air (cfm) at a stated efficiency.
 To obtain this efficiency, the cfm through the cabinet should not exceed the rated cfm.
 Overall cleaning efficiency also depends a great deal on uniform air flow throughout the cabinet.
-The air velocity through any part of the cabinet should therefore not exceed the rated velocity of 333 f.p.m. by more than 10%.
-Air filters supplied help to equalize the air flow.
+The air velocity through any part of the cabinet should therefore not exceed the rated velocity by more than 10%.
+Air filters supplied helpto equalize the air flow.
 However, sharp bends and irregularities in the ducts may cause uneven air flow.
 Where this is unavoidable, splitters, turning vanes or baffles ahead or behind the cabinet may be necessary to assure uniform air flow.

 Outside Air Intake should be sized generously to minimize any dirt that might be sucked in by high air velocities.
-It should be located so that they will not bring in high concentrations of heavy dirt, corrosive fumes or electrically conductive particles, and should be orientated away from the prevailing winds.
+It should be located so that it will not bring in high concentrations of heavy dirt, corrosive fumes or electrically conductive particles, and should be orientated away from the prevailing winds.
 Most important, the intake should be equipped with weather louvres or dampers to prevent entrance of rain or snow, plus a cleanable screen of 8 to 16 mesh to keep out leaves, insects, etc. It is a good practice to locate the PRECIPITRON cabinet at least three feet down stream from the outside air intake to provide a settling space for the larger particles.

 Lint.
-Where recirculated air is brought into the cabinet, presence of excessive quantities of lint may necessitate some sort of lint screen across the duct opening.
+Where recirculated air is brought into the cabinet, presence of lint may necessitate some sort of lint screen across the duct opening.
 Lint tends to collect on ionizer wires and holders and will generally interfere with the proper functioning of the PRECIPITRON.
+Standard lint screen sections are available from Westinghouse.

 Space Requirements.
-Exact overall dimensions and clearances are shown on Dimension Sheet 1425 supplied with the order.
-It is important to allow clearance space in front of the access panel located at the side of the cabinet.
+Exact overall dimensions and clearances are shown on Dimension Sheet 1465 supplied with the order.
+It is important to allow clearance space in front of the access door located at the side of the cabinet.
 This space is needed for operation, inspection and removal of the internal parts.
-Note: The access panel may be supplied on either side of the cabinet as specified on the order.
+Note: The access door may be supplied on either side of the cabinet as specified on the order.

 Mounting the cabinet is relatively easy since practically all internal parts except the cells are assembled prior to shipment.
 (Install cells after cabinet is mounted.)
-The cabinet may be either floor, platform or ceiling mounted.
-1/2" holes are provided in the channel legs for lagging the cabinet to the floor or platform.
+The cabinet may be either floor, or platform mounted.
+5/8" or 3/4" holes are provided in the legs for lagging the cabinet to the floor or platform.
 (Mounting bolts not supplied.)
-See Fig. 3 for suggested ceiling suspension.
-Regardless of the type of mounting, the cabinet must be supported only from the channel legs - not from the cabinet itself.
+Unit sizes up to and including size 36/115 may also be suspended with hanger rods.
+See Fig. 3 for suggested mounting.
+Regardless of the type of mounting, the cabinet must be supported only from the legs - not from the cabinet itself.